bucket-0224/FlameLauncher/README.md

 ### 🎮 Input — touch-first by design

-PingLauncher is built for **touch play**.
+FlameLauncher is built for **touch play**.
 The on-screen virtual keypad plus touch camera / attack / hotbar controls are the primary input path:

 - The keypad layout is fully editable (drag-and-drop) and auto-scales for phone vs. tablet.
 - A **combat / normal toggle** swaps tap and long-press between attack and use depending on context.